Autism

 Another part of the autistic person which can occur is what is called “Stims”.
 These are a common part of ASD and refer to self-stimulatory behavior, usually done in a repetitive fashion.
 These can include rocking, hand flapping, smelling objects, and many others.
 These do not mean something is “wrong” with the individual or something that should be seen as “weird”.
 These are self-soothing actions to help relax the sensory processing system of the person.
 They are very important to avoid a “meltdown”.
 On a side note, many neurotypical people have stimming behaviors as well, such as hair twirling, nail biting, leg jiggling, chewing on objects like a pen, and many others.
 People with anger problems often have behaviors such as the need to “step away”, “take a time out”, physical exercising, or breathing exercises to help manage their actions.
 These are all activities many people employ to alleviate stress, concentrate, regulate emotions, and others.
 They usually aren’t as noticeable because they are often considered “normal” behavior, but they are actually a “stim”.
 The difference is that for an autistic person, these are necessary at times to even function.
 By far most neurotypical people do not realistically depend on their stims to function.

 Autistic meltdowns are another thing to discuss, and something very important.
-A meltdown can be anything from falling apart in tears, anger and irratibility, panicking and running from stressful situations, or in extreme cases, screaming and beating your head against a wall.
+A meltdown can be anything from falling apart in tears, anger and irritability, panicking and running from stressful situations, or in extreme cases, screaming and beating your head against a wall.
 Other types of meltdowns can be more “inward” like sitting and staring into space.
 Different people have different types of meltdowns, but they are cumbersome and annoying, nonetheless.
 They are not a simple “temper tantrum” and have been proven to be a central nervous system overload which can be caused by any number of reasons, to include bright lights, loud noises, crowded conditions, drastic changes in routine, or feeling stressed or anxious about a task.
 It is very important to stress again that this is an involuntary response and cannot be simply emotionally “resisted” once they occur or the person just “choosing” to calm down.

 Watch this video to gain an understanding of the perspective of an autistic individual: